 Real food from the land

-As soon as I read the tag line on the website I knew we had to try it.
-And a visit to Winnipeg is not complete without trying at least one new restaurant with my mom and sis.
-So on my last day in town we headed to Peasant Cookery on Bannatyne Street in Winnipeg’s Exchange District.
-The restaurant is open for lunch Monday to Friday and dinner seven days a week.
-The lunch and dinner menus change monthly and use local and unique ingredients.
+A a visit to Winnipeg is not quite complete without dinner at Peasant Cookery on Bannatyne Street in Winnipeg’s Exchange District.
+The restaurant is open for lunch/brunch Tuesday to Friday and dinner six days a week, closed on Sunday.
+The lunch and dinner menus change regularly and use local and unique ingredients.
 If you do not read all the way to the bottom, know that this is a place that you should definitely try.
-I am looking forward to a return visit next time we are in Winnipeg.
-The food and the service were both very good.

 Peasant Cookery is housed inside a heritage building.
-We really liked the layout of the main dining room.
-It was very open with round and square tables as well as large booths and a row of window seats.
+It is very open with round and square tables as well as large booths and a row of window seats.
 The bar/lounge is actually across the hall and looks like a great place for an after work drink and a snack.

 The tables and chairs have a comfortable farm house feel and the window sills are lined with pickles, preserves and other canned goods just like your Gramma’s were.
 The view out the window across Bannatyne or King is of other heritage buildings.

-The food, the service and the company made this a great lunch out in Winnipeg.
-If I have time next visit (not until the snow melts) I would like to try the lounge for a snack/cocktail but only if we have a chance to try another new place first.
+The food, the service and company always made this a great lunch or dinner out in Winnipeg.
+If I have time next visit I would like to try the lounge for a snack/cocktail.